 - encourages writing early in candidature so that there's less of a 'mountain to climb' at the end

 - provides a chance to develop their presentation skills

 The confirmation process is not meant to be intimidating for students - the whole purpose is to improve the student's chances of success.
 A major reason why some research degree students do not finish their degree is that they never actually start (i.e. they get to the end of their candidature time with an incomplete literature review and no clear research question).
 Confirmation requires students to focus on a clear definition of their research question at a very early stage, and to plan the rest of the project (including the writing of thesis) on that basis.

 The time limits by which confirmation must be completed are as follows.

 Preparing for confirmation

 Students wishing to transfer from a Masters degree to a PhD can combine the process with the confirmation process.
-Information on the transfer process can be found in the Transferring from Masters to Doctoral candidature guidelines.
+Information on transferring between research degrees can be found in the Higher Degrees by Research (HDR) Academic Progress Procedure.